 Childhood immunisations/vaccinations - For all early year vaccinations.
 Parents will receive an invitation from the NHS Screening & Immunisation Team when their child is due.
-Please view the NHS website for further details.
+Please view the NHS.uk website for further details.

 Flu vaccination - NHS vaccines are available for patients who have diabetes, are pregnant, are aged 65 and over, and for those patients with a long-term condition affecting the lungs, heart, kidneys, liver, brain or nervous system, the immune system or the spleen.